Retatrutide vs Tirzepatide: Triple Agonist vs Dual Agonist Weight Loss

 Key Differences

-Retatrutide and tirzepatide are both Eli Lilly incretin-based investigational and approved obesity therapeutics, but they differ at the receptor pharmacology level — and that difference appears to translate into the largest weight-loss magnitudes published for any pharmacotherapy class to date.
-Tirzepatide is the current FDA-approved standard of care for chronic weight management; retatrutide represents the next generation but remains investigational as of April 2026.
+Retatrutide and tirzepatide are both Eli Lilly incretin-based obesity therapeutics, but they differ at the receptor pharmacology level — and that difference appears to translate into the largest mean weight-loss magnitudes published for any pharmacotherapy class to date.
+Tirzepatide is the current FDA-approved standard of care for chronic weight management; retatrutide remains investigational as of May 2026, though the pivotal Phase 3 TRIUMPH-1 obesity trial met its primary endpoint on May 21 2026.

 Receptor Pharmacology